Luzkan/smells/content/smells/long-parameter-list.md

 ## Long Parameter List

-This is another code smell on the same abstraction level as [Long Method](./long-method.md), which usually occurs when there are three, four, or more parameters given in as an input for a single method.
-Basically, the longer the parameter list is, the harder it is to understand.
+This is another code smell at the same abstraction level as [Long Method](./long-method.md), which usually occurs when there are three, four, or more parameters given as input for a single method.
+Basically, the longer the parameter list, the harder it is to understand.

 ### Causation

-On an attempt to generalize a routine with multiple variations, at one point too much parameters could have been passed in.
-Another causation could be due unawareness of the object relationship between other objects and thus, instead, calling in all the entities via parameters. [[1](#sources)]
+In an attempt to generalize a routine with multiple variations, at one point too many parameters could have been passed in.
+Another causation could be due to ignorance of the object relationship between other objects, and thus, instead, calling in all the entities via parameters. [[1](#sources)]

 ### Problems: